 National Labor Relations Board Chairman Mark Gaston Pearce today released details of his proposal to amend certain election procedures in order to reduce unnecessary litigation in disputed cases.
 The amendments are drawn from a comprehensive overhaul of the election process proposed this summer through the federal rulemaking process.

 The Chairman’s resolution will be considered and put to a vote at a public meeting of the Board set for Wednesday afternoon at 2:30.
-The text of the Chairman’s resolution is here, and an explanation of the amendments can be found here.
 The meeting will be streamed live from the Board’s website at www.nlrb.gov.

 If the resolution is approved by a majority of the Board, a final rule will be drafted and circulated among the members for a subsequent vote.
 No final rule can issue without such approval.